thoughtbot/maintaining-open-source-projects/book/02-community.md

 outcome.
 The need to be heard takes precedence over the need for the product working correctly.

-Fairness bias can be applied to code revisions.
+Fairness bias can be applied to code reviews.
 Framing an idea as a question instead of as an assertion makes the contributor feel heard and valued.
-If we are the authors of the code being reviewed, we can harness this effect even before conversation starts, by explaining the rationale behind our work beforehand.
+If we are the authors of the code being reviewed, we can harness this effect before the conversation is even started, by explaining the rationale behind our work beforehand.

 [Loss aversion] describes people’s tendency to strongly prefer avoiding losses to acquiring gains.
 More concretely, giving you 5 dollars won’t make you extra